dev-nick421/ItemTrackTags/README.md

 ## Localization

-Track detection ignores any modifier prefix (e.g. `Sporefused:`, `Galactic Void-Charged:`), reading only the track word before the rank — so new item modifiers keep working automatically.
+Track detection ignores any modifier prefix (e.g. `Sporefused:`, `Galactic Void-Charged:`), reading only the track word before the rank (new item modifiers should work automatically)

-Works on **English** and **German** clients out of the box.
-For any other locale, run `/itt debug` with gear equipped to print the parsed lines, then add the localized track word to the `TRACK_KEY` table in `ItemTrackTags.lua`.
+Currently works with **English** and **German** clients.
+For any other locale, run `/itt debug` with (different track!) gear equipped to print the raw upgrade lines, then add the localized track word to the `TRACKS` table.

+Help with localization is much appreciated -> **Create a PR!**

 ## Requirements